 If you are hidden you make the first attack with advantage.
 This grants a rogue a potential sneak attack.
 However, you will no longer be hidden whether the attack hits or misses (see next question).

 While you remain hiding, creatures that wish to attack you must first identify where they think you are located (5-foot area).
 An enemy attack will automatically miss if you are not in that 5-foot area.
-If you are hiding in that area, the attack is made with disadvantage on the attack roll.
-(To keep the exact hiding location unclear, the DM could require a roll with disadvantage-- even if you are not in the targeted area-- and simply tell the attacker that the attack missed).
+If you are hiding in that area, the attack is made with disadvantage on the attack roll-- unless you are blinded, in which case the advantage granted to the attacker by your blinded condition negates the disadvantage.
+To keep the exact hiding location unclear, the DM can ask for an attack roll even if you are not in the targeted area and simply tell the attacker that the attack missed.
+(PHB p.
+194).

 When am I no longer hidden?